fictiq/-mythos.tattoo/src/pages/mythos.md

-# Story World Codex: Peachy Quest Franchise Bible Charter & Operational Protocol
+# Story World Mythos: Peachy Quest Franchise Bible Charter & Operational Protocol
-# Based on Doležel's Heterocosmica (Codex as Operational Imperative)
+# Based on Doležel's Heterocosmica (Mythos as Operational Imperative)

 **World:** Peachy Quest
-**Codex Version:** 1.0 (Bible Charter Established) **Date Established:** [Current Date]
+**Mythos Version:** 1.0 (Bible Charter Established) **Date Established:** [Current Date]
-**Ratified By:** Central Authenticational Authority (CAA) for Peachy Quest **Document Owner:** Lead Architect(s) / Keeper of the Codex (Transmedia IP Development Team Lead)
+**Ratified By:** Central Authenticational Authority (CAA) for Peachy Quest **Document Owner:** Lead Architect(s) / Keeper of the Mythos (Transmedia IP Development Team Lead)

 ---

 ## Introduction: Defining the Peachy Quest Franchise Bible as the Single Source of Truth

-*This document charters the official **Peachy Quest Franchise Bible & World-Building Protocol** (hereinafter "the Franchise Bible" or "the Codex") for the Peachy Quest heterocosm.
+*This document charters the official **Peachy Quest Franchise Bible & World-Building Protocol** (hereinafter "the Franchise Bible" or "the Mythos") for the Peachy Quest heterocosm.
 Recognizing the critical need for canonical consistency in collaborative and transmedia creation (as highlighted by Doležel's principles of authentication and coherence), this protocol establishes the Franchise Bible not merely as a reference tool, but as the **indispensable operational imperative** and the **single, authoritative source of truth (SSoT)** for all authenticated elements of the Peachy Quest world, especially those pertaining to its core "No Beef, Alligator Tail" premise.*

 *Its purpose is to ensure consistency, facilitate collaboration, enable coherent transmedia storytelling, and serve as the primary instrument through which the designated Central Authenticational Authority (CAA) governs the Peachy Quest heterocosm.*

 ---

-## I. Status and Authority of the Franchise Bible (The Codex)
+## I. Status and Authority of the Franchise Bible (The Mythos)

 *Purpose: To formally define the canonical weight and authority of the Peachy Quest Franchise Bible.*